rdall96/minecraft-docker/README.md

     -e EULA=true \
     rdall96/minecraft-server:latest
 ```

+For modded versions of Minecraft, you will likely want to map more folders to volumes like `mods` folders, or other configs.
+All the Minecraft server files can be found in the image at `/minecraft`, so for example the `mods folder can be found at `/minecraft/mods`.

 ### Server properties
 There are a number of environment variables you can pass to your container in order to customize the **server.properties** file associated with a Minecraft server.
 Below is a complete list.